Alone Together: Robyn's 'Dancing On My Own' Opens The Corners Of Community

 But a few years after their relationship began, it ended.
 Aaron was diagnosed with brain cancer.
 Robyn's music became a soundtrack to a different part of their lives.

 Before Aaron died, he made Nora a playlist of songs to play at his funeral.
-She says about a thousand people showed up to the "makeshift" ceremony, put together in a big studio space in Minneapolis.
+She says about 1,000 people showed up to the "makeshift" ceremony, put together in a big studio space in Minneapolis.
 When the crowd had thinned out to about 100, the music, hand-selected by the man whose life they were there to honor, was still playing.
 Nora, a little drunk by then, found herself dancing with her friends to "Dancing on My Own."

 To this day, she says, there's a moment in the song that makes her cry: